hnavilur/webex-contact-center-flows/hello-world-template/README.md

 **Play Message**

 - The call is directed to the "WelcomeMessage" activity, which plays a welcome message to the caller.
-- This uses TTX (Text to speech) but can be a pre-recorded message, greeting the caller or providing some information.
+- This uses TTS (Text to speech) but can be a pre-recorded message, greeting the caller or providing some information.

 **Disconnect**